chenpf1025/IDN/README.md

 ## 1. Instance-Dependent Noise (IDN)
 ### 1.1 Noisy labels used in this paper
 In our experiments, we generated noisy labels of IDN for MNIST and CIFAR-10.
-Here we release the related files for your convience.
+Here we release the related files.
 ```
 data/CIFAR10/label_noisy/dependent0.1.csv
 data/CIFAR10/label_noisy/dependent0.2.csv